davea42/libdwarf-regressiontests/README.txt

 README.txt:  This file.

-DWARFTEST.sh:  Runs a specific test set.
+DWARFTEST.sh [withlibelf|nolibelf]:  Runs a specific test set.
    This relies on having dwarfdump alter the program_name it gets from argv[0] so that /dwarfdump.O becomes /dwarfdump  Doing this avoids sed commands (see